magvitron/LinuxCommands_useful_things/ReadMe.md

 1. Couldn't connect to TextMate!
  - in vscode press F1 and select Remote:Stop Server
  - in vscode press F1 and select Remote:Start Server

-## install a .so file in library
-Something to do with ld config , needs investigation.